godot-rust/gdnative/README.md

 crate-type = ["cdylib"]
 ```

-### Other versions or custom builds
+### Custom builds

-The bindings are currently generated from the API description of Godot 3.2.3-stable by default.
-To use the bindings with another version or a custom build, see [Using custom builds of Godot](https://godot-rust.github.io/book/advanced-guides/custom-bindings.html) in the user guide.
+To use the bindings with a non-default Godot version or a custom build, see [Using custom builds of Godot](https://godot-rust.github.io/book/advanced-guides/custom-godot.html) in the user guide.

+In short, you will need to generate `api.json` manually, using `godot --gdnative-generate-json-api api.json` to replace the file in the `gdnative-bindings` directory.

-### Async / "`yield`" support
+### Async / `yield` support

 Async support is a work-in-progress, with a low-level API available in the `gdnative-async` crate.
 This crate is re-exported as `gdnative::tasks`, if the `async` feature is enabled on `gdnative`.
+See [this page](https://godot-rust.github.io/book/recipes/async-tokio.html) in the book for an introduction to use the async feature with Tokio.

 ## Example